 "Beyond the tools, the models, and the management lies the knowledge of the original inhabitants of this nation that water binds us all to a common fate."

-I'm an environmental scientist and community-engaged scholar from North Carolina.
-I work as a faculty member in the Department of Forestry and Environmental Resources at North Carolina State University.
-I lead the NC State Ecohydrology and Watershed Science Lab, a research group that studies water and biogeochemical cycles in changing environments.
-The group includes hydrologists and environmental scientists who use fieldwork, remote sensing, and modeling to study phenomena in North Carolina and beyond.
+Ryan Emanuel is an environmental scientist and community-engaged scholar from North Carolina.
+His research and teaching interests include ecohydrology, environmental science and policy, environmental justice, and Indigenous rights.
+Emanuel leads the Ecohydrology and Watershed Science Lab at NC State University, a group that studies water and biogeochemical cycles in changing environments.
+His group includes hydrologists, environmental scientists, and geospatial analysts who use a variety of methods to study the environment in North Carolina and beyond.

-I partner with American Indian tribes and other communities to understand environmental change through the lenses of environmental justice, indigenous rights, and public policy.
-The work involves research and education, but it is mostly about building relationships.
-I provide information and analysis to support community-based actions related to natural disasters, environmental quality, sustainability and climate change.
-My goal is to help amplify voices and perspectives of vulnerable communities and Indigenous peoples who shoulder disproportionate environmental burdens.
+Emanuel partners with Native American Tribes and other communities to understand environmental change through the lenses of environmental justice and Indigenous rights.
+This work involves research, education, and relationship-building.
+His goal is to help amplify voices and perspectives of Indigenous peoples and other marginalized communities who shoulder disproportionate environmental burdens.